Paa Kwesi Nduom: GN Bank

 Ndoum is the founder of GN Bank.
 The bank was first incorporated as First National Savings and Loans in May 2008.
 By September same year, it was issued a universal banking license by the Bank of Ghana.
 The Bank overtook the Ghana Commercial Bank as the bank with the most network across the country.
 In January 2019, the central Bank granted GN Bank's request to reclassify as a savings and loans company as it was unable to meet the minimum paid up capital of ¢400 million by December 2018.

 In August 2019, GN Bank reclassified as Savings and Loans Company was among 23 Saving and Loans Outfits whose licenses were withdrawn by the Bank of Ghana.
 In a statement, the Central Bank said GN had become insolvent under section 123 (4) of the Banks and SDIs Act, 2016 (Act 930), being in breach of its key prudential regulatory requirements.

 Among other reasons, BOG said GN was facing severe liquidity crisis with complaints received by the Financial Stability Department of the Central Bank from customers who have been denied access to their deposits for months.
 Also, GN consistently failed to meet the minimum cash reserve requirement of 10 percent of its total deposits by the first quarter of 2019.
 Again, shareholders of GN, according to the Bank of Ghana, failed to restore the company to the required regulatory capital and liquidity levels despite promises that new capital was expected from foreign investors.
 GN was also found to have diverted some ₵761.55 million to pay the customers of two subsidiaries, Gold Coast Fund Management Limited and Ghana Growth Fund.

-Despite the reasons given, Ndoum denied all the reasons and proceeded in August 19, 2019, to file a suit at the high court challenging the decision of the BOG to revoke its license as savings and loans company.
+Despite the reasons given, Ndoum denied all the reasons and proceeded on August 19, 2019, to file a suit at the high court challenging the decision of the BOG to revoke its license as savings and loans company.
 In the court, lawyers of Ndoum argued that withdrawing GN's license was abuse of regulatory authority of the central bank and affront to the human rights of Ndoum, the owner.

 In January 2024, the human right division of the Accra High Court dismissed Ndoum's application for the violation of fundamental human rights.
 Delivering the judgment, the court said BOG withdrew GN's license legally as it had become apparent that at the time the central bank took the action, GN was not able to meet its debt obligation as a result of bad governance.
 Lawyers for Ndoum after the court's verdict indicated their disagreement and said they were going to appeal the judgment.